 Senior faculty, please contact Rita Groce at JUMP@wakehealth.edu to enroll.

 Anyone desiring to provide guidance to junior faculty.

 As a mentor, I already have a number of informal mentoring relationships with junior faculty.
 Can I formalize the mentoring relationships that I currently have in place?

 Yes.
 Please submit information regarding the relationship to JUMP@wakehealth.edu.

 What is a Departmental Mentoring Facilitator (DMF)?

-The Departmental Mentoring Facilitator (DMF) serves a critical role in the departmental component of JUMP and works closely with the Office of Faculty Development.
+The Departmental Mentoring Facilitator (DMF) serves a critical role in the departmental component of JUMP and works closely with the Office of Faculty Affairs and Career Development.
 Their primary roles are to identify and encourage departmental senior faculty with appropriate skills & expertise to be a Content-Specific Mentor and to encourage departmental junior faculty to join the program and to match them with departmental Content Mentors.

 Will training, career development and social opportunities be available through JUMP at some point?